-And choosing the right glass to go with a whiskey can be more complicated than you think.
-There is a large variety of whiskey glasses on the market, from classic whiskey tumblers to snifters.
-And the whiskey experience can vary depending on the glass you choose.
-In this post, I’ll show you the most common types of whiskey glasses and when to use them.
+Choosing the right glass to go with a Whiskey can be a lot more complicated than you think.
+There is a large variety of Whiskey glasses on the market, from classic Whiskey tumblers to snifters.
+And the Whiskey experience can vary depending on the glass you choose.
+In this post, I'll show you the most common types of Whiskey glasses and when to use them.

 The Tulip or Copita glass

 This glass is derived from a traditional Sherry sampling glass, the Copita glass.
 Also known as sherry glass, this small, stemmed glass is often used for tasting spirits of all kinds.
 These days, many Whiskey lovers, master distillers, and blenders choose this kind of glass to taste Whiskey.

 Holding it at its stem will prevent your hand from being too close to your nose.
 And your hand could cause irritations and distort the true aroma of the Whiskey.
 Further, the bowl of the copita glass is narrow and tall.
 That concentrates aromas and makes this glass a perfect choice for nosing Whiskeys.
 If you're looking for glassware that highlights the nuances of a single malt Whiskey, go for a copita.

 This glass is solely used for Whiskey tasting.
 Shape-wise, the Glencairn is quite similar to the copita.
 The main difference is the missing stem and the overall more robust appearance.
 The glass is shorter and thicker, making it ideal for sociable drinking without fearing to break it.

 With its small size, the Glencairn makes the perfect glass for swirling your Whiskey.
 That will unfold the aromas in the Whiskey, which intensify due to the bowl shape.